-If you are sponsored for a Student visa, the University's sponsorship duties include monitoring your attendance on a weekly basis both through turnstile and SEAtS classroom swipes as well as your engagement with online sessions and use of other resources.
-It is therefore very important that you swipe your UWL student card on the SEAtS reader for every scheduled lecture/seminar/workshop that you attend.
+If you are sponsored for a Student visa, the University's sponsorship duties include monitoring your attendance on a weekly basis both through turnstile and SEAtS classroom swipes as well as other resources.
+It is therefore very important that you swipe your UWL student card on the SEAtS reader for every scheduled lecture/seminar/ workshop that you attend.
 See the Attendance Monitoring and Engagement Policy at uwl.ac.uk/policies for more information.

-All of our students are required to attend all of their scheduled timetabled classes and have full attendance on their placement (if applicable).
-The University expects you to be in attendance at all times.
+All students are required to attend all of their scheduled timetabled classes and have full attendance on their placement (if applicable).
+The University expects you to attend at all times.
 The consequences of erratic or poor attendance are severe and will result in your sponsorship being withdrawn and your withdrawal from your course.
 You will be required to leave the UK, as the University will, in-line with our Student visa sponsorship licence duties, advise UK Visas and Immigration (UKVI), who will curtail your visa.
 This could have an impact on any future visa applications that you may make.